Sphola619/Premier-League-Top-Scorers/README.md

    - Sign up for an account if you don't have one
    - Generate an API key

-4. **Creat a .env file in the backend directory based on the sample_env file and add your API key**:
+4. **Create a .env file in the backend directory based on the sample_env file and add your API key**:

    - cp sample_env .env